Course Catalog

 5 units

 Includes comprehensive grammar review, composition, readings, and discussion.
 Reading and audiovisual material deal with various sociopolitical and cultural issues in the Spanish-speaking world.
 Classes are conducted in Spanish.
-Prerequisite(s): SPAN 1B or SPAN 3 or placement into SPAN 4 via the online Spanish Placement Examination.
+Prerequisite(s): SPAN 1B or SPAN 3 or placement by assessment.
 (General Education Code(s): CC.)

 SPAN 5